CarterCommunity/Carter/README.md

 1. Install the template - `dotnet new -i CarterTemplate`

-2. Optional: This template creates the files directly in the current directory, so you might want to create a directory for the new application - `mkdir MyCarterApp`

-3. Optional: Go into the directory - `cd MyCarterApp`

-4. Create a new application using template - `dotnet new carter -n MyCarterApp`
+2. Create a new application using template - `dotnet new carter -n MyCarterApp -o MyCarterApp`

+3. Go into the new directory created for the application `cd MyCarterApp`

-5. Run the application - `dotnet run`
+4. Run the application - `dotnet run`

 #### Package